Tuesday 30 January 2024

 Japanese High-school Boy Named Jimmy

 Just a few days ago, I started reading a Japanese detective comic series named Case Closed, originally titled 名探偵コナン (Mei-Tantei Konan), or Great Detective Conan.
-It is an extremely long-running manga franchise which has staggering 98 volumes as of June, 2020.
+It is an extremely long-running manga series which has staggering 98 volumes as of June, 2020.
 I remember its first episode was released on a Weekly Shonen Sunday magazine about 25 years ago when I was a junior high-school student.
 Its TV series started 2 years later and has been still going on too.

 The main protagonist is a high-school student who is obsessed with mystery novels and deduction.
 He himself is a renowned private detective who cracks tough cases in cooperation with a local police department.
 One day, he gets caught witnessing a crime scene and is knocked cold by a member of a crime syndicate who proceeds to administer a strange medicine to him.
 As he wakes up, the bad guys are gone, but he finds himself shrunken to a little kid.
 After the incident, his neighbor, a self-proclaimed inventor, advises him to stay at his classmate's home, whose father is also a private detective, because he may stumble upon members of the syndicate as he helps the father's work.